inspircd/docs/docs/2/modules/chanlog.md

 ### Description

-This module allows messages sent to snomasks to be logged to a channel
+This module allows messages sent to snomasks to be logged to a channel.

 ### Configuration